Just a quick note to let you all know that Vagrants Among Ruins is on its way back from its long hiatus, and will shortly be reborn.

 But fear not!
 In around a month’s time we will be getting a huge shipment of reprints along with copies of the brand new issue #7.

 Until then, you shall just have to content yourselves with downloading the magazines for free.
-Alternatively, most of them are still available from our sister-operation in the US, Strangers in a Tangled Wilderness.
+Alternatively, most of them are still available from our sister-operation in the US for the discount for White Cloud, Strangers in a Tangled Wilderness.

 We have currently sold out of copies of Issue #1 of Steampunk Magazine.